 I tried to calm my jerky muscles and flighty mind and concentrate on the meat and two veg in front of me...but I was too excited.
 I'd just bought the latest Spider-Man comic book.
 My legs jerked, my fingers twitched.
 I was too excited to find out if Spidy had escaped from the clutches of Dr Octupus.
 Alas I'd been summoned for diner.
-And now, to top it all, I was being asked to do the very opposite of what a super-hero was known for: to keep still.
+And now, to top it all, I was being asked to do the very opposite of what a super-hero was known for: I was being asked to keep still.

-When, as a young adult I joined a Buddhist meditation class, I found it difficult to restrain my restless nature even then.
+When, as a young adult I ventured into a Buddhist meditation class, I found it difficult to restrain my restless nature even then.
 Despite the ambience and focus, despite the incense, cushions and candles and the odd gong reverberating, my muscles secretly fidgeted beneath my baggy clothes, unbeknown to those around me.
 I was tensing and relaxing in a sort of secret isometric workout, for this was as good as I could get at being still

 Stillness in motion